-A list of the best online transcription jobs for beginners.
+A list of the best remote transcription jobs for beginners.

 If you are looking for a work-from-home job, there are many opportunities to build a remote career.
 Working from home has its benefits, as you can stay home with your kids, travel while you work, or even just make a supplemental income to a full-time job.